VADL/vadl.github.com/_posts/2016-07-29-setting-up-bbb-gpio.md

 ## BBB Headers and Pinout

-The BBB has two columns 23 pins each on either side of the board, for a total of 96 pins available to the user.
+The BBB has two 23 pin columns on each side of the board, for a total of 92 pins available to the user.
 The right header is designated as P8 while the left is designated P9.
 Pay careful attention to the orientation of the BBB in reference to the pinout numbers, else you risk mis-wiring the board and potentially causing irreversible damage.
-Physical pins are numbering in the following manner `PX_Y` where `X` is the header where the pin is located (8 or
+Physical pins are numbered in the following manner, `PX_Y`, where `X` is the header where the pin is located (8 or
 9) and `Y` is the location of the pin with that header.
 Pins _P8\_1_ and _P9\_1_ are located at the top right of each header.
 Notice that the left column of each header are all the odd pins while the right